Key Takeaways

 Scenario 1

-Ellen, a parent with two children under 18, opts to set up a see-through trust as the beneficiary of her life insurance policy.
-She is concerned about her young children directly managing a large sum.
-She designs the trust for dispensing funds for specific needs like education and healthcare until the children turn 25, when they receive a monthly allowance.
+Ellen has two children under age 18 and names a see-through trust as the beneficiary of her life insurance policy.
+She is concerned about her children managing a large sum at a young age.

 Scenario 2